 And for good reason: News coverage that focuses on crime and violence influences how the public perceives Black and Brown communities, the poor, their own neighborhoods’ safety and actions taken by police and elected officials.
 But too often, news outlets prioritize speed over context, police narratives over community perspectives and sensationalist coverage over context-based or solutions-oriented reporting.

 In a 2018 Tow Center study about news in urban and suburban Philly, residents of the Germantown neighborhood expressed frustration with local coverage of their community and the over-emphasis on crime.
 “The broad consensus was that crime incidents get exaggerated through the sheer number of stories circulated and the excessive amount of time the media spends on each story,” the report said.

 The way in which Philadelphia’s news covers the criminal-legal system is ripe for wholesale reform.
 And in one of the most overpoliced and over-incarcerated cities in the United States, the need to transform this coverage couldn’t be more urgent.

-That’s why Free Press, the Media, Inequality & Change Center and Media Mobilizing Project are excited to announce the Philadelphia Organizing and Media Collaborative, which aims to replace prevailing media narratives with complex stories about trauma, safety, crime and criminal justice.
+That’s why Free Press, the Media, Inequality & Change Center and Media Mobilizing Project are excited to announce the Police and Violence Narrative Project, which aims to replace prevailing media narratives with complex stories about trauma, safety, crime and criminal justice.

 To change narratives, we have to look at practices and structures within journalism to better understand how harmful stories around criminal justice even happen.
 So many factors go into this, from decisions about what’s newsworthy, to how reporters build and prioritize relationships with police, to how stories are told, and by whom, to the ownership and control of newsrooms, to the metrics outlets use to determine a story’s value.